RemyPaulJr/notes/README.md

 - Learn Go.
 No timeline or priority for this.
 Just used to create most systems this day and age so want to stay competitive in my skillset.
 - AI/LLM - So much hype around AI and ML, and for good reason.
 Also goes hand in hand with Data Engineering.
 - PySpark.
 Super neccessary for DE, will be used with DataBricks as well.
 - DataCamp grind.
-Have a yearly subscription I got half off so will
+Have a yearly subscription I got half off so will be making use of it.
+- dbt.
+Gold standard for transformations in DE.